 This section is devoted to our most frequently asked questions about anything and everything related to your river trip.
 If you don't see the question you want answered here, simply call or email us at info@wisnercanoes.com.

-A: On weekends in July and August, reservations are required to ensure equipment rental.
-And probably the weekend before the 4th of July.
-And any weekend you reeeeally want to be certain...
+A: On weekends in July and August, reservations are required to ensure availability of equipment rental.
+This includes any weekdays around the 4th of July.
+At other times, any weekend that you reeeeally want to be certain... you should make a reservation.

 A: For a peaceful, quiet-time with the family, we suggest taking family river trips on weekdays or early mornings if on a weekend.
 Weekend afternoons and holidays tend to be our busiest time and it may not be so peaceful due to a higher volume of customers and excited, college-aged people.

-A: We offer group rates to groups of 15 or more paying rental persons.
-To qualify, there must be a group leader that collects ALL of the cash and signed waivers and pay for the group in one single transaction.
+A: We offer discount rates to groups of 15 or more that rent our equipment.
+To qualify, there must be a group leader that collects ALL of the cash (or pays by cc) and signed waivers and pays for the group in one single transaction.
 Upon doing so, each rental person will receive a $1 discount.
-Groups of 25 are $2 off per person, 35 are $3 off, etc. Non-profit groups may receive additional savings based on size of group.
+Groups of 25 are $2 off per person, 35 are $3 off, etc. Non-profit groups may receive additional savings based on the size of the group.
+Please contact us with questions.

-A: Yes, but you pay the same price as renting as we pay the state per person through the launch.
+A: Yes, but please be aware that you pay the same price as customers that use our equipment due to the fact that we pay the State of Michigan per person that we put on the river.

 A: Weekends, they are scheduled on the half hour or when full, whichever comes first.
 Weekdays, on the hour.

-A: 2 unless you have an odd number of people or one or two SMALL children.
+A: 2, unless you have an odd number of people or one to two SMALL children.

 A: We have 2, 3 and 4 person rafts.
-These are based on adults so if you have two adults and two small children, you can go in a 3 person raft and be comfortable.
+These are based on adult sizes, so if you have two adults and two small children, you would still fit in a 3 person raft and be comfortable!

 A: Check out our pricing page to determine how much you will need.
 You should always bring enough money in case of any emergency or unexpected purchase.
 Cash is accepted and preferred since credit merchants charge us a substantial sized fee for processing.
-Visa, MasterCard, American Express and Discover Credit cards are accepted with a minimum of $8 purchase.
-We do NOT accept personal checks but will accept checks from non-profit organizations.
+Visa, MasterCard, American Express and Discover Credit cards are accepted with a minimum of an $8 purchase.
+We do NOT accept personal checks unless you represent a non-profit organization.

 A: Yes, you are allowed to bring coolers and alcohol.
-However, you are not allowed to bring glass bottles, Styrofoam coolers or jello shot containers.
+However, you are not allowed to bring glass bottles, Styrofoam coolers or Jello shot containers.
 Also, if you have someone that turns into a River Jerk when they drink, leave them at home.
 We have the right to deny rental privileges to any intoxicated person and to refuse transportation in our vehicles as well.
-You should expect the river to be patrolled and it is possible to receive a warning, be fined, or arrested if you become unruly and do not mind your manners.
+You should expect the river to be patrolled.
+It is possible to receive a warning, a fine, or even be arrested if you become unruly and do not mind your manners.

 A: Yes, generally to an unruly person that is not "minding their manners".
-Unruliness towards other customers or land owners may cause the issuing of disorderly conduct tickets or arrest by the Newaygo County or City Police and will also be banned from WRC for the remainder of the season.
-Tickets for littering and/or tresspassing have also been written by law enforcement officers.
+Unruliness towards other customers or land owners may cause the issuing of disorderly conduct tickets or arrest by the Newaygo County or City Police.
+These customers will also be banned from WRC for the remainder of the season.
+Tickets for littering and/or trespassing have also been written by law enforcement officers.
 There are river patrols all summer long.
 It is illegal to have opened, alcoholic beverages in the Newaygo City Park which is the ending of the long and short canoe / kayak trip and the long tube / raft trip and the beginning or the short tube / raft trip.

 A: There are Mile Markers (MM) on the river.